 WWE was able to keep their television tapings going in the middle of a pandemic.
 They as now considered an essential service which means the police can not break up their taping.
 This is apparently something that they tried in the past.

-We previously reported that WWE provided employees with letter explaining that they were a part of the media.
+We previously reported that WWE provided employees with a letter explaining that they were a part of the media.
 They were supposed to show that letter to the police in case they encountered a problem.
 That was before they were considered an essential service.

 Jon Alba reports that the Orange County Sheriff was called to investigate WWE’s live recordings on Monday.
 It was noted that they were called “again” meaning this wasn’t the first time.